hyperledger-archives/grid-rfcs/0000-product.md

 }
 ```

+Validation requirements:

-If a product with product_id already exists the transaction is invalid.
+* If a product with product_id already exists the transaction is invalid.

-The signer of the transaction must be an agent in the Pike state and must
+* The signer of the transaction must be an agent in the Pike state and must
 belong to an organization in Pike state, otherwise the transaction is invalid.
 The agent must have the permission can_create_product for the organization,
 otherwise the transaction is invalid.

-If the product_namespace is GS1, the organization must contain a GS1 Company Prefix
-in its metadata (gs1_company_prefixes), and the prefix must match the company
-prefix in the product_id, which is a gtin if GS1, otherwise the transaction is
+* If the product_namespace is GS1, the organization must contain a GS1 Company Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a gtin if GS1, otherwise the transaction is invalid.
-invalid.

-The properties must be valid for the product_namespace.
-For example, if the product
-is GS1 product, its properties must only contain properties that are included
-in the GS1 Schema.
+* The properties must be valid for the product_namespace.
+For example, if the productis GS1 product, its properties must only contain properties that are includedin the GS1 Schema.
 If it includes a property not in the GS1 Schema the
 transaction is invalid.  _The base GS1 schema will be defined in a future RFC._

 The product will be set in state.